brendanjgreene/stream1Project/README.md

 ### Some tech used includes:

 - [AngularJS](https://angularjs.org/)
-    - We use **AngularJS** to handle routing and build custom directives (calls to API may also be needed not sure yet).
+    - We use **AngularJS** to handle routing and build custom directives.
 - [Bootstrap](http://getbootstrap.com/)
     + We use **Bootstrap** to give our project a simple responsive layout.
 - [npm](https://wwwnpmjs.com/)